ConfusedVorlon/HSUIAutomationCheat/README.md

 ##Use UIAutomation without the pain of UIAutomation

-Snapshot is awesome.
+[Snapshot][1] is awesome.

 However it drives your app using Apple's UIAutomation which is brittle and painful (and another thing you have to learn).

 If you want to drive your app for [Snapshot][1] - and don't care about proper UIAutomation, then this class is for you.

-NB: This is not 'real' UIAutomation it's just a way to communicate with your app easily through UIAutomation.
+NB: This is not 'real' UIAutomation.
+It is not a way to test your code, just an easy way to script your app to generate screenshots.

 ##Usage